MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 \begin{document}

-\frontmatter % See `sample-book.tex` for more things to include in frontmatter
+\frontmatter % See `sample-book.tex` for example of things to include in frontmatter

 \tableofcontents